 We follow it up with a strategy to go after those indicators: Making choices and informing where we are headed.

 Setting a baseline measure for each of the chosen indicators inform us where we stand.
-We then probe deeper and select what matter to us most.
+We then probe deeper and select what matters to us most.

 By clarifying future goals against baseline measures, we will be making our efforts potentially measurable.